leanprover-community/blog/posts/month-in-mathlib-jan-2022.md

 * Probability theory.
 [PR #11007](https://github.com/leanprover-community/mathlib/pull/11007) proves one direction of the optional stopping theorem.

+* Tactics.
+[PR #11646](https://github.com/leanprover-community/mathlib/pull/11646) adds a new tactic, `linear_combination`,
+  that computes a weighted sum of equality hypotheses (with coefficients given by the user) and attempts to use this to close the goal.
+  This tactic is useful on its own, and can also be seen as a "certificate checker" for a future Gröbner basis tactic that finds these coefficients automatically.

 * New maintainers.
 Three people joined the mathlib's maintainer team:
   Riccardo Brasca [PR #11647](https://github.com/leanprover-community/mathlib/pull/11647), Frédéric Dupuis [PR #11651](https://github.com/leanprover-community/mathlib/pull/11651), and